PatrickBaus/pyAsyncGpib/README.md

 |[HP 3478A](https://github.com/PatrickBaus/pyAsyncHP3478A)|:heavy_check_mark:|:heavy_check_mark:|  |

 ## Setup
-There are currently no packages available.
-Neither for this library nor Linux GPIB.
-To install the library, clone the repository into your project folder and install the required packages and also install Linux GPIB.
+There are currently no packages for Linux GPIB available on all platforms.
+To install the library it is required to install Linux GPIB.

 ### Linux GPIB:
 These instructions are for Ubuntu: